Tie (draw): Australian rules football

 Draws in Australian rules football have occurred at an average of two per season (under the current fixture).
 If a draw occurs during a regular season match, the result stands as a draw, and both teams earn premiership points equivalent to half of a win (two points, or one in South Australian competition).

-Traditionally, when a draw occurred during a finals match, the match would be replayed the following week, but the Australian Football League introduced extra time to finals (except for the Grand Final) in 1991 following the logistical difficulties that arose after the 1990 Qualifying Final between Collingwood and West Coast was drawn, and introduced extra time to Grand Finals in 2016.
+Traditionally, when a draw occurred during a finals match, the match would be replayed the following week, but the Australian Football League introduced extra time to finals (except for the Grand Final) in 1991, following the logistical difficulties that arose after the 1990 Qualifying Final between Collingwood and West Coast was drawn, later introducing extra time to Grand Finals in 2016.

-Where used, extra time typically consists of two periods, each three minutes long (plus time-on if applicable), with winner being the team ahead after both periods; if scores are still level at the end of extra time, this process is repeated (but in true golden point), with additional two 3-minute periods being played as needed until a winner can be determined.
+When used, extra time consists of two halves, each three minutes long (plus time-on), with the team ahead after both periods winning.
+If the scores are still level when extra time has expired, this process is repeated with additional two three-minute halves being played until a winner is determined.